praveensastry/cm/README.md

 ## usage

-To run this tool locally change into root of the project and run `GO111MODULE=on go run cm.go configure hello_world`
+To run this tool locally and configure the remote servers follow the below steps:

+1. change directory into root of the project
+2. Run `./bin/bootstrap.sh` to register the inventory defined in `./bin/inventory.txt`
+3. Run `GO111MODULE=on go run cm.go configure hello_world` to run the hello_world spec from `./specs` dir

+General usage:

 ```bash
 ➜  cm git:(master) ✗ GO111MODULE=on go run cm.go